 Learn the differences between these two popular business degrees to figure out which is the right path for you.

-Both a Master of Business Administration (MBA) and a Master of Science (MS) degree can offer a comprehensive business education, however an MBA will provide more of a big picture, interdepartmental overview, while an MS will provide a more nuanced understanding of one particular area of business.
+Both a Master of Business Administration (MBA) and a Master of Science (MS) degree can offer a comprehensive graduate-level business education, however an MBA will provide an interdepartmental look at how businesses run, while an MS will provide a nuanced understanding of one particular area of business.

-An MBA is a Master of Business Administration.
-It is an advanced degree focusing on broad-level business leadership and managerial skills.
+An MBA is an advanced degree focusing on high-level business leadership and managerial skills.

 MBA programs are slightly different from school to school, but will typically have a combination of core curriculum and elective courses.
 Through core curriculum, MBA programs will cover a range of foundational business topics, including areas such as:

 Students will often have the opportunity to dive deeper into individual topics of interest with elective courses and concentrations.
-Some potential MBA concentrations may include:
+Some potential MBA concentrations (sometimes called specializations) may include:

 Health care management